Testimony of Mahlil Ahmad, a mocker turned worshiper

 I worked in the logistics department at a contracting company in the housing service sector in the city of Medan.
-At work, I often mocked my Christian friends, calling their Lord as the “long-haired man.”
-“What kind of God has long hair, and with a tattoo, is almost identical as the Metallica vocalist?”
+At work, I often mocked my Christian friends, calling their Lord the “long-haired man.”
+“What kind of God has long hair, and with a tattoo, is almost identical to the Metallica vocalist?”
 I often teased them.
 When my Christian friends ate in the cafeteria, they always prayed before their meal.
 I used to say to them, “Why do you pray to the long-haired person?
 I’ll take your food while your eyes are closed!”
 They would answer, “There is no need for you to mock our Lord.
 We each should pray according to our beliefs.”

 However, when the sermon was delivered, I felt something odd, for every word from the preacher seemed to be talking about my life.
-I thought this was just a coincidence, or the intelligence of the preacher.
+I thought this was just a coincidence or the intelligence of the preacher.
 I was determined to come again next week and test whether the same thing will happen.

 The second week and the third week remained the same, with me feeling that my life so far had been stripped away, based on the words coming from the preacher’s mouth.
-The only way out, is in Jesus, the man with the long hair who I had mocked all this time.
-What amazed me even more was that despite the preachers were not the same every week, they could equally point to what my need is.
+The only way out is in Jesus, the man with the long hair who I had mocked all this time.
+What amazed me, even more, was that despite the preachers were not the same every week, they could equally point to what my need is.

 On the third week, my heart was still hardened.
 I said to myself, “This is the last week for me.
 If the preaching is still touching me the same way, then I will believe in the long-haired man.”
 And the exact same thing happened.
-I knew that this Man is right, I want to believe in Him.
+I knew that this Man is right, and I want to believe in Him.

 At work, I met with my Christian friends and told them how I had felt, as well as my month-long experience of going to church.
-They did not believe what I said, because they knew about my education background, as I graduated from an Islamic boarding school (pesantren) and I was a devout Muslim.
-I tried to convince them that I truly believe in Jesus whom I had insulted all this time.
+They did not believe what I said, because they knew about my educational background, as I graduated from an Islamic boarding school (pesantren) and I was a devout Muslim.
+I tried to convince them that I truly believe in Jesus, whom I had insulted all this time.
 I asked for their help to connect with a pastor who can answer a number of questions that still lingered in my mind, someone who not only understands about Bible but also understands the Qur’an.
-They pointed to me a person who has similar background as me but has become a pastor.
+They pointed me to a person who has a similar background as me but has become a pastor.
 That was the beginning of my encounter with my Spiritual father.

 I could not wait to meet the pastor again and ask him to baptize me to become a Christian.
 A week felt like a long time to me.
 Upon seeing me, he asked me, “Are you ready to leave your previous religion?”
 I said yes, I have decided.
-“I will not baptize you now, I will guide you first so you can understand what Christianity is like,” he responded, before adding “Don’t you ever think that if you convert to Christianity, your problems will be solved!
+“I will not baptize you now; I will guide you first so you can understand what Christianity is like,” he responded, before adding, “Don’t you ever think that if you convert to Christianity, your problems will be solved!
 Instead, you will have many troubles.”
 In the end, I was baptized after going through the discipleship process.

 Ruqyah is the ritual in Islamic custom to cast out the demon from the possessed.
 But I still insisted on becoming a Christian.
 Finally, my parents and siblings said, “From now on, you will no longer be a part of our family.”
 I was banished from my family.
 The manager of my company, after knowing that I had converted to Christianity, the Muslim man eventually dismissed me from my job.
-I know this is the price I have to pay to be a follower and worshiper of Jesus Christ whom I once insulted.
+I know this is the price I have to pay to be a follower and worshiper of Jesus Christ, whom I once insulted.

 For interviews, please contact Olivia Miller, Communications Coordinator: email@example.com.